 Chief Science Officer & Co-founder

-Tahir co-founded Applied Molecular Transport, where he also leads the company’s partnering and corporate development activities.
+Tahir co-founded Applied Molecular Transport, where he also led the company’s partnering and corporate development activities.
 With a career that has straddled science and business, Tahir previously led the US West Coast Life Sciences consulting practice at Booz Allen Hamilton and was Managing Director at Lake Sherwood Partners.
 As a consultant, he advised executives across the spectrum of life sciences, healthcare provider, private and public equity investment, and global health organizations.
 Tahir is also co-founder and Board Director of MiNDERA, a molecular diagnostics company with a technology platform he co-invented and developed as an investigator at The Scripps Research Institute.
 He served as Principal Business Analyst at Amgen, supporting BD, M&A and strategic venture fund transactions related to pharmaceutical technology and drug delivery.
 Earlier, he was at Chienna (acquired by OctoPlus) and IsoTis S.A. (acquired by Integra Life Sciences).
 Tahir has authored numerous peer-reviewed publications and is inventor on issued and pending patents.
 He received BASc and MSc degrees from the University of Toronto.
 He holds a PhD in Chemical & Biomedical Engineering from a collaborative program between the University of Twente (The Netherlands) and Massachusetts Institute of Technology at the Harvard-MIT Division of Health Sciences and Technology and Boston Children’s Hospital.